 We are dependent upon establishing and maintaining relationships with a large number of unaffiliated automobile dealers to supply us with automobile contracts.
-During the years ended December 31, 2022 and 2021, no single dealer accounted for more than 1% of the automobile contracts we purchased.
+During the years ended December 31, 2023 and 2022, no single dealer accounted for as much as 2% of the automobile contracts we purchased.
 The agreements we have with dealers to purchase automobile contracts do not require dealers to submit a minimum number of automobile contracts for purchase.
 The failure of dealers to submit automobile contracts that meet our underwriting criteria could result in reductions in our revenues or the cash flows available to us, and, therefore, could have an adverse effect on our results of operations.